 - Broadcast Television

-Broadcast television, sometimes known as terrestrial TV, can be viewed as the most traditional type of TV delivery.
+The broadcast television system is sometimes known as terrestrial TV.
+You can call it the most traditional type of TV delivery.

-While the TV tuner is often built into the TV set itself, it may be that an external box is used to receive the signal from the antenna, and this box is then connected by cables to the TV or home entertainment system.
+By default, the TV tuner is often built into the TV set itself.
+However, to increase the number of channels that you can receive, you may find it necessary to use an external box to receive the signal from the antenna.
+And this box is then connected by cables to the TV or home entertainment system.

-In the US for example, this is how many people would have historically received the major broadcast networks – ABC, Fox, NBC, CBS and The CW.
-Similarly in Nigeria, we receive channels via digital satellite systems like dstv, mytv and so on and the channels include but not limited to supersports, cnn, waptv, etc.
+In the US for example, this is how many people have historically received the major broadcast networks – ABC, Fox, NBC, CBS and The CW.
+Similarly, in Nigeria, we receive channels via digital and analogue tv such as NTAi, and other local channels such as AIT, Galaxy tv most of which are now on satellite tv systems.

 In the UK, the main broadcast channels are BBC1, BBC2, ITV, Channel 4 and Five.